dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 1. Once you've successfully completed all the steps in starwars.js, style your webpage in starwars.css!
 You'll need to:
   * Use at least three different kinds of selectors
   * Use at least 10 different styles.
 At least three of them must be ones that we have not yet used in class!
 Search on the web for possibilities.
   * Play around with it.
-For example, Jakku should probably be a `tan` background color (or something in that range), while the Star Destroyer might be `gray`.
+To get rid of the bullets in the `ul li`s, use `list-style-type: none;`; Or, for example, Jakku should probably be a `tan` background color (or something in that range), while the Star Destroyer might be `gray`.
 What happens if you give Jakku a border and `border-radius: 50%;`?
   * Try restructuring BB-8.
 Google for images of him, then try making him look a little like himself: two circles, a smaller one on top.
 Your HTML might look something like this:
   ```
   <div class="bb08">